 Learn to read blueprints.
 "Blueprint" is the historic name for construction documents.
 Contractors build the design and follow the drawings included in the set of "blueprints."

 This Introduction to Blueprint Reading course is taught by a licensed architect.
-The course will help you understand how a set of blueprint drawings are put together.
-Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed throughout a set of construction documents.
+Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed in a set of construction documents.

-Many people in the construction industry can benefit professionally by learning how to read a set of construction documents (CDs).
+Many people in the construction industry can benefit professionally by learning how to read a set of blueprints, also known as construction documents (CDs).

-This class is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
-By the conclusion of this class, participants will be able to work themselves through a set of construction documents, and understand and apply the inter-connectivity between the drawings.
+This blueprint reading course is designed to help trades professionals, journey people, drafters, designers and architectural & engineering interns.
+By the conclusion of this class, students will be able to walk themselves through a set of construction documents.

 - Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints).